Peace is precious! Cities Are Not Targets!

-Nearly 66 years after the atomic bombings of Hiroshima and Nagasaki, the United States government is investing billions of dollars in nuclear weapons, rebuilding its bomb-making facilities, including those in Los Alamos, Tennessee and Kansas City.
+Now, more than 70 years after the atomic bombings of Hiroshima and Nagasaki, the United States government is investing billions of dollars in nuclear weapons, rebuilding its bomb-making facilities, including those in Los Alamos, Tennessee and Kansas City.
 It is also investing in improving nuclear weapons systems, including the Trident D-5 missile and B-61 gravity bomb.
-On top of that the Navy is planning the next generation ballistic missile submarine fleet that will cost nearly a $ trillion just to build.
+On top of that the Navy is planning the next generation ballistic missile submarine fleet that will cost nearly a $ trillion just to build, as well as new intercontinental ballistic missiles, new nuclear-capable bombers, and a new nuclear-capable cruise missile.

-At the same time cities and counties across the U.S. are cutting programs across the board in a desperate effort to balance their budgets.
-Health, education, parks, and other local government programs affecting both young and old are on the chopping block, while the Federal government wastes trillions of dollars on endless wars and nuclear weapons.
+At the same time cities, counties and states across the U.S. are cutting programs across the board in a desperate effort to balance their budgets.
+Health, education, infrastructure, and many other vital programs are on the chopping block, while the Federal government wastes trillions of dollars on endless wars and nuclear weapons - the government plans to spend roughly $1 trillion over 30 years.

 On June 20, 2011 the U.S. Conference of Mayors called on President Obama to work with leaders of other nuclear weapon states to eliminate nuclear weapons by 2020, and called on the U.S. Congress to cut funding for nuclear weapons and redirect those funds to meet the needs of cities.